Youth Council

 SUCCESSFUL OUTCOMES

-Youth Council alumni have overwhelming success with higher education, with nearly 100% of participants over 18 attending college or trade schools, and with many students receiving full scholarships at universities such as University of Michigan, Harvard, Stanford, and Michigan State.
+Youth Council alumni have overwhelming success with higher education, with nearly 100% of participants over 18 attending college or trade schools, and with many students receiving full scholarships at universities such as University of Michigan, Harvard, Stanford, and Michigan State University.

 Youth Council members want to give back to their community- every project a cohort has decided to implement has incorporated outreach, education, and/or service to the larger community.